Exploring the value of Professional Development

 Changing the culture of a school or group requires a “systems thinking” and change theory viewpoint.
-In our ED 508X series we examine the research of Donald Ely and Everett Rogers for markers of successful innovations in schools.
+In our series we examine the research of Donald Ely and Everett Rogers for markers of successful innovations in schools.

-Another question surfaces: How can we as IT professionals make informed decisions to successfully plan and implement effective professional development (PD)?
+Another question surfaces: How can we as professionals make informed decisions to successfully plan and implement effective professional development (PD)?